nkamoah17/AutoQA/readme.md

 ## Note

 This is a complex task involving multiple stages and requires significant experimentation and iterative development.
 However, with the right resources and a systematic approach, it is definitely achievable.

+## How to Contribute

+We welcome contributions from everyone.
+If you're new to the project, we recommend starting with one of the issues labeled as 'good first issue'.
+For more details, please refer to the CONTRIBUTING.md file.

+## Code of Conduct

+We are committed to fostering a welcoming community.
+To ensure that everyone feels safe and welcomed, we ask all participants to adhere to our Code of Conduct.

+## Acknowledgments

+We would like to thank all the contributors who have helped us in making this project a reality.

+## License

+This project is licensed under the MIT License.
+For more details, please refer to the LICENSE file.